VBAndCs/sVB-Small-Visual-Basic/Readme.md

 And if you use `MyCar2Data` you will inherit all properties from `MyCarData`, `Car2Data` and `CarData`!

-12. Use the vb lookup operator to crate dynamic properties:
+12. Use the vb lookup operator to create dynamic properties:

 ```VB
 Student!ID = 1